Georgetown Hoyas men's basketball: Rivalries

 As a fellow Catholic institution and conference foe, Villanova has been a natural rival for the Hoyas for many years.
-The schools are arguably two of the most successful programs among the group of teams that currently make up the Big East Conference.
-The rivalry is best known for the 1985 NCAA Championship Game where No. 8-seeded Villanova shocked the highly favored and top-ranked Hoyas 66–64, preventing Georgetown from winning back-to-back titles.
+The schools are the two winningest programs in Big East Conference history.
+The rivalry is best known for the 1985 NCAA Championship Game where No. 8-seeded Villanova upset the highly favored and top-ranked Hoyas 66–64, preventing Georgetown from winning back-to-back titles.

 Among current Big East Conference foes, Georgetown and Villanova are the closest in proximity, with roughly 100 miles separating the campuses.